evert/evert.github.com/_posts/2023/2023-11-14-jsx-template.md

 What is JSX?
 ------------

-JSX an extension to the Javascript language, and was introduced with React.
+JSX is an extension to the Javascript language, and was introduced with React.
 It usually has a `.jsx` extension and it needs to be compiled *to* Javascript.
 Most build tools people already use, like ESbuild, Babel, Vite, etc. all support this natively or through a plugin.